-- A. Clarify chaperones' duties and expectations with regard to crowd control. - B. Clarify police involvement at event OCIAA Championships. - C. Construct an event checklist so as to identify potential risks and to note coverage areas. - D. Share this developed plan and review it annually during the scheduled September Athletic Directors Workshop. - E. Share information and review procedures annually for Section IX Lightning Policy during September Athletic Directors Workshop (attached).
+- A. Clarify chaperones' duties and expectations with regard to crowd control. - B. Clarify police involvement at event OCIAA Championships. - C. Construct an event checklist so as to identify potential risks and to note coverage areas. - D. Share this developed plan and review it annually during the scheduled September Athletic Directors Workshop.

-- F. Share the Public Access Defibrillator (PAD) program and review it annually during the scheduled September Athletic Directors Workshop. - G. Pursuant to the Commissioner of Education and Education Law (section 136.4) regarding the requirement for AED's in Public Schools it is required that: - 1.
+- E. Share information and review procedures annually for NYSPHSAA Thunder and Lightning Policy during the first Athletic Directors Workshop held each school year. (attached). - F. Share the Public Access Defibrillator (PAD) program and review it annually during the scheduled September Athletic Directors Workshop. - G. Pursuant to the Commissioner of Education and Education Law (section 136.4) regarding the requirement for AED's in Public Schools it is required that: - 1.
 Whenever an instructional school facility is used for a school sponsored or school approved curricular or extracurricular event or activity, the public school officials and administrators responsible for such facility ensure the presence of at least one staff person who is trained, pursuant to Public Health Law section 3000-b (3)(a), in the operation and use of automated external defibrillator. - 2.
-During any school-sponsored athletic contest or school-sponsored competitive athletic event held at any location, public school officials and administrators responsible for such contest or event shall ensure that automated external defibrillator equipment is provided on-site and that at least one staff person who is trained, pursuant to Public Health Law section 3000-b (3)(a), in its use is present during such contest or event.
+During any school-sponsored athletic contest or school-sponsored competitive athletic event held at any location, the host school shall ensure that automated external defibrillator equipment is provided on-site and that at least one staff person who is trained, pursuant to Public Health Law section 3000-b (3)(a), in its use is present during such contest or event.
+If an event is sponsored by the OCIAA (League Championships, multi-school events held at a neutral site, etc.), the ROIA will ensure that an automated external defibrillator is provided on-site.